jgodi96/PathFinderAlgorithmVisualizer/README.md

 # Path Finder Algorithm Visualizer
-Using Dijkstra's algorithm, visualize the shortest path.
-You are able to draw walls so the algorithm can go around those walls to find the shortest Path.
-Developed using Django and python
+Using Dijkstra's algorithm, visualize the shortest path. <br />You are able to draw walls on the grid.<br /> Developed with django,python,javascript,jquery,html/css
 # What I learned
-in progress...
+* Dijkstra's Algorithm
+* jquery
+* advanced javascript
+* setting up django projects in python